Q. What is AWS Microservice Extractor for .NET?

 AWS Microservice Extractor for .NET is for customers looking to break down ASP.NET monolithic applications into smaller code projects that may be deployed as independent services.
-It is primarily aimed at developers who make code changes to refactor applications.
-It also assists software architects and business analysts in identifying the business processes that need to be modeled as separate services.
+It is primarily aimed at software architects and developers who make code changes to re-architect applications.

 Q. How do I get started with AWS Microservice Extractor for .NET?

 Please refer to the user guide to for steps on how to get started.

 Q. How much does AWS Microservice Extractor for .NET cost?